 If minimalist task management is what you’re after, Remember the Milk may fit the bill.
 You can create to-dos and attach items like due dates, tags, notes, and estimated time of completion, and organize tasks by categories.
 Like Todoist, Remember the Milk features natural language recognition for words like “tomorrow” to prompt an appropriate reminder.
 It has basic support for location-based reminders, and there are nifty features that let you share tasks or entire categories.
 Remember the Milk lets you set restrictions on task editing so Aunt Bertha can read the week’s grocery list but not change it.
 The App supports Siri Shortcuts from iOS 12 onward and WatchOS 5 and onward.
 It also supports Apple Watch Series 4 and later and has haptic feedback on selection and swipe actions.

 A premium tier adds a few features.
 In addition to unlimited task storage, people who shell out $40 per year for Remember the Milk Pro will see devices associated with their account, back up tasks automatically, get subtasks and advanced sorting, and get ways to share and assign tasks, receive push notifications, sync offline, and integrate with Microsoft’s Outlook Tasks software.

 Google Keep, a free task manager, packs a large number of useful features.
-Keep plays nicely with most of Google’s other services, so every note you add to Keep is searchable and accessible from within Google Drive, Google’s cloud storage locker, though it still lacks integration with Google Assistant — but you’ll need to set up Google Keep as your default app.
+Keep plays nicely with most of Google’s other services, so every note you add to Keep is searchable and accessible from within Google Drive, Google’s cloud storage locker.
+However, it still lacks integration with Google Assistant — but you’ll need to set up Google Keep as your default app.
 Keep inherits a few of Google’s machine learning smarts, too.
 It can transcribe text from images using optical character recognition, and by parsing the content of your notes for keywords, it automatically filters your notes by topic, location, and activity.